What is a Party Wall Agreement?

 An additional copy of the award is given to the building owner to be passed on to their contractor.

-If you are located within the London M25 area you can contact the author of this article, Bradley Mackenzie of Peter Barry Surveyors, on 020 8360 7615 or by email and receive up to 30 mins free advice on the subject of Party Wall Agreements and other party wall related matters.
+If you are located within the London M25 area you can contact the authors of this article, the party walls team at Peter Barry Chartered Surveyors, on 020 7183 2578 or by email and receive up to 20 mins free advice on the subject of Party Wall Agreements and other party wall related matters.